nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Enrolling and disenrolling students.

   1. Test case: `enrol c/1 s/all`<br>
      Expected: All students shown will be enrolled in the 1st class group shown in the GUI panel.
-Details of the students with attendance marked shown in the status message.
+Details of the students enrolled shown in the status message.

   1. Test case: `enrol c/1 s/1,2,3,4,5,6`<br>
      Expected: The 1st 6 students shown will be enrolled in the 1st class group shown in the GUI panel.
-Details of the students with attendance marked shown in the status message.
+Details of the students enrolled shown in the status message.

   1. Test case: `enrol c/1 s/e0123456,e0234567`<br>
      Expected: Students with ID `E0123456` and `E02345767` will be enrolled in the 1st class group shown in the GUI panel.
-Details of the students with attendance marked shown in the status message.
+Details of the students enrolled shown in the status message.

   1. Test case: `enrol c/1`<br>
      Expected: No student is enrolled.
 Error details shown in the status message.